tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 # Acknowledgments

 This work is inspired by Oblivious DNS {{?I-D.annee-dprive-oblivious-dns}}.
 Thanks to all of the authors of that document.
-Thanks to Frederic Jacobs, Paul Schmitt, Brian Swander, and Tommy Jensen for the feedback and input.
+Thanks to Frederic Jacobs, Elliot Briggs, Paul Schmitt, Brian Swander, and Tommy Jensen for the feedback and input.